Connect with us

 The history of construction cranes dates back to 515 BC when the Greeks invented them to lift materials during the construction of the Greek temple.

-Ever since their invention, different types of cranes have evolved in terms of designs and capabilities, thereby becoming a common feature in large construction projects.
+Since their invention, different types of cranes have evolved in designs and capabilities, becoming a common feature in large construction projects.

-There are two main types of cranes: mobile cranes and static cranes.
+There are two main types of crane: mobile cranes and static cranes.

 A mobile crane is typically mounted on wheels or treads and can be moved from one site to another.
 A static crane is fixed to the ground or building to move loads along a fixed path.

-The two types of cranes are subcategorized as follows: –
+The two types of crane are subcategorized as follows:

 Mobile Crane